Mark your property to deter burglars

 Make your valuables less attractive to thieves by using a property or police approved forensic marking solution only visible under Ultraviolet (UV) light.
 This can take the form of a special marker using ink or paint.
 Mark or etch your property with your postcode, house or flat number or the first three letters of your address.
 All of these measures help police identify stolen goods, making it harder for thieves to sell.
 So make your mark.

-Property marking isn’t only for things like electrical items and bikes: you can also mark high-value belongings like antiques.
-We recommend that you get specialist advice before doing this.
+And property marking isn’t only for things like electrical items and bikes, you can also mark high value belongings like antiques.
+However, we recommend that you seek specialist advice.

 Register your valuables using an accredited property database.